 - briefly describe the case to be presented, in an opening statement;

-- present support for the charge through oral testimony of complainant and witnesses, and through documentary evidence;
+- present support for the charge through the oral testimony of complainant and witnesses, and through documentary evidence;

-- Committee members normally ask questions at the end of each person's testimony but may interrupt if clarity is required;
+- Committee members normally ask questions at the end of each person's testimony but may interrupt if the clarity is required;

 - The student or representative may ask questions of each witness at the close of that person's testimony.

 - briefly reply and indicate main arguments in an opening statement;